The Smith Brothers

 Angusville Cardinals 1963–1968

-The top news story from Angusville in 1963 was when the Angusville Cardinals won the Ab Richardson trophy, which was presented at their banquet.
-This was awarded to Angusville as runners-up for the Provincial Baseball championship.
-During the playdowns, after winning the North-Western Baseball League, they defeated all opposition until they finally lost out in the third and deciding game of the final championship series with Pilot Mound.
+The top news story from Angusville in 1963 was when the Cardinals won the Ab Richardson trophy, which was presented at their banquet.
+This was awarded to Angusville as runners-up for the Manitoba Provincial Baseball Championship.
+During the playoffs, after winning the Northwestern Baseball League, they defeated all opposition until they finally lost in the third and deciding game of the final championship series with Pilot Mound.

-The following year of 1964, the Cardinals won the Juvenile Championship.
-Once again, the year 1965 brought well-deserved honours for the Cardinal team.
-Angusville Cardinals won the Manitoba Intermediate Baseball Championship by defeating Pilot Mound Pilots 4-3 in 13 innings.
-Currnie Churchmuch provided the heroics with a home run in the bottom of the thirteenth inning.
-The champs received the D. Stark and Son Trophy, and the F. Clement & Sons Trophy.
+In 1964, the Cardinals won the the juvenile championship, and in 1965, they won the Manitoba Intermediate Baseball Championship by defeating Pilot Mound 4-3 in 13 innings.
+Currnie Churchmuch provided much of the heroics by delivering a powerful home run in the bottom of the thirteenth inning.
+In addition to the championship, they also received the D. Stark and Son Trophy, as well as the F. Clement and Sons Trophy.

 Hamiota Red Sox 1959-1964

-The Hamiota Red Sox were Central Manitoba Baseball Association Champions (eight leagues), co-champions in 1959 with the Brandon Cloverleafs, then finalists in 1960.
-The Red Sox were MSBL pennant winners in 1961, 1962, 1964, and MSBL champions in 1962, 1963, and 1964.
-The team won prestigious Birtle July 1st tournament for eight consecutive years, from 1955-1962.
-The hamiota Red Sox were an excellent young team managed by Gladwyn Scott and Lorne Caldwell, and had no out-of-province imports.
+The 1959-1964 Hamiota Red Sox were Central Manitoba Baseball Association champions once, co-champions another time with the Brandon Cloverleafs (1959), and finalists in 1960.
+The Red Sox were Manitoba Senior Baseball League (MSBL) pennant winners in 1961, 1962, and 1964.
+They were also MSBL champions in 1962, 1963, and 1964.
+The team won the prestigious Birtle July 1st tournament for eight consecutive years form 1955-1962.
+The Hamiota Red Sox of this time were an excellent young team managed by Gladwyn Scott and Lorne Caldwell.
+Unlike most teams of the time, they had no out-of-province imports.

-Bob Williamson was an excellent second baseman and later outfielder for 24 years with Riverside in the M.S.B.L.
-Bob was on the first all star team eleven times, second all star team seven times, and was the batting champion twice, in 1977 (.442) and in 1982 (.415).
-Hal was also a M.S.B.L. champion eight times, and a Manitoban champion five times (73, 74, 78, 81, 82).
-Bob played for Team Manitoba several times (won bronze at Canadians in 1976), holds two M.S.B.L. records, for 42 runs scored in 1980 and hit by pitch in 1982.
-Bob won the Ab Richardson award for dedication to baseball in 1992, became a M.S.B.L.
-Honorary Life Member in 2000, and was named the 40th anniversary second all star team as an outfielder.
-Bob Williamson also directed the Belmont operation for Riverside for many years.
-Bob was known as a fierce competitor, a fine player, and a “great team” man.
-Willie joins his father Wimpy in the Manitoba Baseball Hall of Fame and Museum.
+Bob Williamson was born in Belmont, Manitoba on January 4, 1954.
+Williamson was an excellent second-baseman and outfielder for 24 years with Riverside in the Manitoba Senior Baseball League (MSBL).
+He was on the first all-star team eleven times, the second all-star team seven times, and was Batting Champion twice (1977, .442) (1982, .415).
+Williamson was also on MSBL championship teams eight times, and provincial championship teams five times (1973, ’74, ’78, ’81, ’82).
+He played for Team Manitoba several times, once even winning bronze at the nationals in 1976.
+Williamson held two MSBL records at the time of his induction into the Hall of Fame, including one he set in 1980 for runs scored in a season (42), and a record he set in 1982 for being hit by the pitch the highest number of times in a single season (8).
+He won the Ab Richardson award for dedication to baseball in 1992, became an MSBL Honourary Life Member in 2000, and he was named to the MSBL 40th Anniversary Second All-Star Team as an outfielder.
+Williamson was known as a fierce competitor, a fine player, and a “great team man”.
+He is the son of “Wimpy” Williamson, who was inducted into that Manitoba Baseball Hall of Fame in 2002.